 Stop asking "what's the best model?"
 Start asking "what's the best model for this task at this cost tolerance?"

-For coding: Claude Opus/Sonnet via Claude Code.
-GPT-5 for OpenAI-ecosystem teams.
-Budget option: o4-mini or Codestral.
-Self-hosted: DeepSeek V3.2 or Llama 4 Maverick.
+For coding: Claude Opus/Sonnet via Claude Code (the category leader).
+Budget option: Gemini 3.5 Flash or Codestral.
+Self-hosted: DeepSeek V4 (now top-tier on coding) or Llama 4 Maverick.

-For long document research: Gemini 2.5 Pro when >100K tokens.
+For long document research: Gemini 3.1 Pro for grounded search at scale.
 Claude Opus when reasoning quality matters more than raw context.

 For creative writing: Claude Sonnet for voice consistency.
-GPT-4o for diverse style range.
-Mistral Large for multilingual.
+GPT-5.5 for diverse style range.
+Mistral Large 3 for multilingual.

-For enterprise with SLA: GPT-4o or Claude Sonnet — most mature API infrastructure and compliance certifications.
+For enterprise with SLA: GPT-5.5 or Claude Sonnet — most mature API infrastructure and compliance certifications.

-For cost-sensitive production: Gemini Flash, Claude Haiku, or o4-mini for API.
-DeepSeek V3.2 or Llama 4 Scout for self-hosted.
+For cost-sensitive production: Gemini 3.5 Flash or Claude Haiku for API.
+DeepSeek V4-Flash or Llama 4 Scout for self-hosted (an order of magnitude cheaper).

-For data sovereignty: Llama 4 Maverick for max capability.
-Mistral Large for European regulatory contexts.
+For data sovereignty: Llama 4 Maverick or DeepSeek V4 for max self-hosted capability.
+Mistral Large 3 for European regulatory contexts.

 Context faithfulness at depth.
 Test retrieval at multiple depths in your actual document lengths before committing.